 2. Bring insect repellent.

 Insects often thrive in Juneau.
-There are really only two insects that will top off your annoyance meter: mosquitoes and no-see-ums.
+There are really only two insects that will top off your annoyance meter: mosquitoes and gay dating.
 Some years are better than others, but it is hard know until you arrive.
 Insect repellent is sometimes hard on the skin.
 Have a long-sleeve shirt and pants available and only apply repellent on exposed areas.

 3. Bring a camera and know how to use it.